 Currently all Board members, including the Audit Committee members, are financially literate.
 Audit Committee members demonstrate financial literacy through education and professional designations, previous senior executive and leadership experience, work in the financial sector and/or through extensive directorship experience.
 Financial literacy is determined in accordance with National Instrument 52-110 - Audit Committees.
 To be considered financially literate, members of the Audit Committee must have the ability to read and understand a set of financial statements that present a breadth and level of complexity of accounting issues that are generally comparable to the breadth and complexity of issues that can reasonably be expected to be raised by our financial statements.
-In addition, the Audit Committee Mandate requires that at least one member of the Audit Committee have expert level experience such as a chartered Professional Accountant.
+In addition, the Audit Committee Mandate requires that at least one member of the Audit Committee be considered an "audit financial expert" through experience such as having been a chartered professional accountant, a certified public accountant, a chief financial officer of a public company or corporate controller of similar experience, a partner of an audit company, or having similar demonstrably meaningful audit experience overseeing such functions as a senior executive officer.
+The following members of our Board are considered an audit financial expert: Nipa Chakravarti, Eric Markell, and Elise Rees.